Reneator/github-godot-ci-test/README.md

 ### my build fails with "cannot find on path X

-The build files are made for projects where your game-project is located in the root of your repository.
-If not, you will have to change some commands around, switching to the respective project folder.
+The godot exports (export-windows etc.) are currently set up for projects where your game-project is located in the root of your repository.
+If not you would have to move into those before executing the ´godot -v --export´ command via `cd X` (X for the name of the folder)